WISE Employment aims to offer website content that conforms to W3C’s Web Content Accessibility Guidelines version 2.0 at Level AA.

 Converting PDF files

 Some documents on this website are provided as PDF files.
-The Adobe website provides online conversion tools to convert Adobe PDF files to plain text or HTML files.
-To access this service, go to Convert PDFs to Word, RTF, spreadsheets or other formats.
+The Adobe website provides online conversion tools to convert Adobe PDF files to Word files or other file formats.
+To access this service, go to Convert PDFs to Word or other file formats.

 Alternatively, the Adobe PDF file can be submitted as a MIME attachment to an email message.
 For plain text, email the attached PDF to firstname.lastname@example.org.
 For HTML, email the attached PDF to email@example.com.